Bylaws

 The Bylaws and Rules Committee shall have up to seven (7) members who are approved by the Board of Directors.
 The Committee Chair shall annually be designated by the President.

 The Bylaws and Rules Committee shall be responsible for the ongoing review of the Bylaws and the Policies and Procedures of the Association.
-At the direction of the Board, the Committee shall prepare proposed revisions to the Bylaws for consideration in accordance with Article XII of these Bylaws.
+At the direction of the Board, the Committee shall prepare proposed revisions to the Bylaws for consideration in accordance with Article XI of these Bylaws.

 SECTION 9.05 - Finance Committee